DocNow/docnow/docs/cloud/aws.md

 You will need a Programmers Editors like [Microsoft's VSCode](https://code.visualstudio.com) to make edits below

-Start by opening the Terminal application on your Mac in `Applications/Utilities`
+Start by opening the Terminal application on your Mac in `Applications/Utilities` This can be also found by typing `terminal`' in Spotlight.

 Install Homebrew by copying the following into your Terminal: